amarachiony/python-project-1/README.md

  Read the data from spreadsheet
  Collect all sales from each month into a single list
- Perform simple arithmetic
+ Perform simple calculations
  Output total sales across all months to user

 Additional Tasks

+ Utilise a menu system to help the user navigate the data
  Calculate percentage change
- Utilise a menu system